andZ8/Escape-the-Museum-Game/README.md

 # Escape-the-Museum-Game
 An escape room game made for ICS 4U1 with Renee and Luka

-Download and extract all files then run EscapeRoom.java to play
+Download and extract all files then run /scr/EscapeRoom.java to play

 Use WASD to move around.
 Press E to interact with objects.
 Use the mouse to select / pickup items.